LukeShead/Project-and-Diss/README.md

 Keep Github updated
 Keep meetups with supervisor

+July 7th:
+First visit to the robotics lab,
+Getting familiar with the Buddy's functions and software Plan for next: Start creation of android app at a base level before coming back into the lab.

+App notes:

+Must run on Android 9.0 (made a mistake on that already).
+Runs through Java not Kotlin.
+Follow User guide in order to set up the app.
+Will not be able to test unless the lab is visited.

 ### August:
 Plan the structure of the dissertation,
 Start Dissertation using sources from Github,